Here's Our Rant About Tilray Brands Inc. (TLRY)

 TLRY’s Market Performance

-TLRY stocks went up by 9.89% for the week, with a monthly jump of 6.58% and a quarterly performance of -14.51%, while its annual performance rate touched -71.01%.
-The volatility ratio for the week stands at 7.79% while the volatility levels for the past 30 days are set at 8.49% for Tilray Brands Inc. The simple moving average for the period of the last 20 days is -0.71% for TLRY stocks with a simple moving average of -33.46% for the last 200 days.
+TLRY stocks went down by -12.27% for the week, with a monthly drop of -16.63% and a quarterly performance of -20.00%, while its annual performance rate touched -75.74%.
+The volatility ratio for the week stands at 7.21% while the volatility levels for the past 30 days are set at 8.01% for Tilray Brands Inc. The simple moving average for the period of the last 20 days is -13.98% for TLRY stocks with a simple moving average of -40.79% for the last 200 days.

 Analysts’ Opinion of TLRY